madstump/MadisonStumpPortfolio/README.md

-# MadisonStumpPortfolio
-# Madison Stump Forest Portfolio Website
+# Madison Stump Portfolio Website

 This is a ready-to-edit multi-page HTML/CSS/JavaScript portfolio site with an evergreen forest theme.